 - Powdered sugar for dusting

-1 Preheat the oven to 350F.
-Butter and lightly flour a 9X9 or 10X7 baking dish.
-Toss in the cherries and slivered almonds.
+1 Preheat the oven to 350°F. Butter and lightly flour a 9X9 or 10X7 baking dish.
+Scatter the cherries and slivered almonds over the bottom of the dish.

-2 Whisk the eggs, sugars, salt, and flour together until smooth.
+2 Whisk the eggs and sugars together until smooth.
+Whisk in the salt and flour until smooth.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
 Thank you!